mrkkrp/markkarpov.com/tutorial/th.md

 $(makeLens ''MyRecord)
 ```

-Note that the `$` symbol now has an additional meaning and so ambiguity is
+Note that the `$` symbol now has an additional meaning, and so ambiguity is
 possible in some cases.
 When `$` is used in splices, there must be no space
-between `$` and the identifier or opening parenthesis that follows after it.
+between `$` and the identifier or opening parenthesis that follows it.
+To use
-To use `($)`—the application operator, be sure to add at least one space
+`($)`—the application operator—be sure to add at least one space between the
-between the operator and the following code.
+operator and the following code.

 ## Limitations of TH

 Using TH currently has some limitations:

-* *Staging restriction*, which means that inside a splice one can only use
+* The *staging restriction*, which means that inside a splice one can only use
   functions that are already compiled, i.e. defined in other modules, not in
   the same module that contains the splice.
-This is a pretty nasty
+This is a pretty nasty limitation
-  limitation that makes developers have a separate module for TH code,
+  that forces developers to keep a separate module for TH code, typically
-  typically called `TH`.
+  called `TH`.

 * TH often makes you order your definitions in a particular way.
 To quote
   the GHC user manual: